DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 title: Dallas Novakowski, Ph.D.
 ---

-I am a behavioural management scientist interested in leveraging rigorous research and equitable partnerships to help people and organizations make decisions that are best aligned with their values.
+I am a behavioural scientist interested in leveraging rigorous research and equitable partnerships to help people and organizations make values-driven decisions.

 I am currently working as the Survey and Research Analyst with the Institutional Research and Enrolment Management team at the [College of New Caledonia](https://cnc.bc.ca/about/pir).